kvm101/AverageWhetherForecastAPI/README.md

 ## Versions Info:
 **version 0.0.1-alfa (15.01.25):**
-- added the basic idea of ​​what the API should look like.
+- Added the basic idea of what the API should look like.
+- Added Endpoints